0xmetropolis/subgraph/README.md

 ### Adding New Contracts

+Install the updated Contracts package

+Run `npm run codegen`

-The `npm run prepare` scripts will handle new Controller versions, the only thing you need to do is update `src/mapping.ts` with a new `handlePodAdmin` function:
+The `npm run prepare` scripts will handle new Controller versions, the only thing you need to do is update `src/mapping.ts` with a new `handlePodAdmin` function and `deregisterPod`:

 ```js
 export function handleUpdatePodAdmin(event: UpdatePodAdmin): void {